Zhrasa/London-Fire-Brigade-Callout-Analysis/README.md

  ![image](https://github.com/user-attachments/assets/14f9d35f-b232-4b6b-b81c-81de98408316)

-Fig. 3.3.
-The scatter plot of the incident locations with the attending stations marked by the Station Ground.
+<div align="center"> The scatter plot of the incident locations with the attending stations marked by the Station Ground.

 ![image](https://github.com/user-attachments/assets/8fb572b9-c775-4c5a-9d17-ddd7b684e1ce)

-Fig. 3.4.
-The scatter plot of the incident locations with the attending stations marked.
+<div align="center"> The scatter plot of the incident locations with the attending stations marked.

 The description of the numerical features of the datasets did not show a significant difference in most features, except FirstPumpArriving_AttendanceTime where the parameters were from 27 to 100% higher (Table XXIII).
 For the categorical features, only Ward, IncidentStationGround, and FirstPumpArriving_DeployedFromStation were different between the datasets (Table XXIV).